elix/rfcs/proposals/0000-mixins.md

 components support the notion of single selection, where the user can pick at most one item from the component's children.
 It is advantageous to implement such behavior in a reusable fashion at the level smaller than that of a complete component.
+This allows for implementation to be shared, and for developers to interact with a more consistent component API.

-Many UI component frameworks support some form of mixin, although the exact semantics of mixins can vary from framework to framework.
-That increases learning costs and hinders reuse.
-Functional mixins provide a greater degree of interoperability, because they directly leverage the JavaScript prototype chain, and so can be used with a variety of base classes.
+Many UI component frameworks mixins, but differences in implementation can increase  learning costs and hinder reuse.
+Functional mixins provide a greater degree of interoperability.
+They directly leverage the JavaScript prototype chain, and so can be used in a variety of ways, and with a variety of base classes.

 Design goals: